guillermooo/sublime-undocs/CONTRIBUTING.md

 :kbd:`Ctrl + T`
 ```

-All key parts are written in TitleCase
+All key names are written in TitleCase
-and all key bindings should refer to the default for Windows.
+and all key bindings MUST refer
+to the default for Windows.

 #### Sublime Text-specific

-- Commands in the command palette are referenced as follows:
+- Commands in the command palette
+  MUST be written as follows:

   ```rst
   **Preferences: Settings - User**
   ```

-- Menu items (in the main menu by default) are specified like so (notice `→`):
+- Menu items (in the main menu by default)
+  MUST be written as follows (notice the `→`):

   ```rst
   *Preferences → Package Settings → ...*